About

 The Association of Independent Museums were recently awarded a second round of Know Your Neighbourhood funding to support the original Connected Communities delivery organisations.
 These nine cultural organisations will be tackling the stigma of chronic loneliness and delivering high quality volunteering opportunities.
 I will be once more supporting the cohort through peer to peer learning, mentoring and knowledge sharing.

 Also for AIM, I have been writing two new toolkits: Tackling Chronic Loneliness and Delivering High Quality Volunteering.
-These will be published on 17 July 2025.
-With Museum Development South East, I have been collaborating on their new Forward Planning guide.
+These can be downloaded here.

 Volunteering and Trusteeships